Monday, 21 June 2010

 Droylsden

-In 1978 The Bloods reached the second round of the FA Cup, a feat that was replicated in 2009 when a very controversial tie with Chesterfield.
-After two abandoned games through fog and a floodlight failure plus a replay, the Football League club were defeated at Butchers Arms, only for the FA to find that Droylsden had fielded an ineligible player, so they were kicked out of the competition and denied a tie with Ipswich Town.
+After two abandoned games through the fog and then a floodlight failure against Chesterfield, plus a replay, the Football League club were defeated at Butchers Arms.
+Only for the FA to find that Droylsden had fielded an ineligible player, so they were kicked out of the competition and denied a tie with Ipswich Town.

-Droylsden FC will play in the Conference North in season 2012-13.
+Droylsden FC will play in the North West Counties League Division One North in the 2024-25 season.

 My visit